 Meeting the Need

 Edify heard the need presented by teachers in our online trainings.
 After completing a feasibility study in Panama and listening to where the Lord was leading, we began operations in November of 2021.
 Because of the Lord’s great leading, we have already appointed our Country Director, Arcky Salgado.
 Arcky comes from a long line of educators and feels called to the mission of Edify.
-She also has a true heart for education entrepreneurship.
+She also has a true heart for education and entrepreneurship.

 “It fills me with joy to be the daughter of two educators and to be able to positively impact Panamanian education.
 I have a calling to serve with the mission of transforming the lives of students through Christian education.
 I join Edify’s mission with great commitment to serve and enthusiasm,” Arcky shared.